RouninMedia/Da3SH/README.md

 That's not going to be possible, of course, if every page component is built exclusively out of javascript.

-But in Da3SH, rich components aren't made out of javascript - they're just JSON-formatted data.
+But in **Da3SH**, rich components aren't made out of javascript - they're simply JSON-formatted data.

 That data can be automatically translated *by* any language *into* any language you like.

 ## Improving on 2010s-style Component-based architecture
-Outside building complex web-apps, reactive front-end frameworks usually represent an exasperating level of over-engineering.
+Outside building complex web-apps, reactive front-end frameworks can represent an exasperating level of over-engineering.

-But there's no need to throw the baby out with the bathwater: reusable, customisable components remain entirely useful in the context of building *a conventional content-based website* no less than in a 100% JS Single Page Application (SPA).
+But there's no need to throw the baby out with the bathwater.

+Reusable, customisable components remain entirely useful in the context of building *a conventional content-based website* no less than in a 100% JS Single Page Application (SPA).

-Da3SH allows developers to write and deploy without using or installing a framework at all.
+**Da3SH** allows developers to write and deploy without using or installing a framework at all.

 We *can* have the best of both worlds: